rawfoxDE/wsc/README.md

 This will modify the sources in workdir to the current version of the wine-staging patchset.
 You need to do this in order to get the wine.staging patches to apply.

-c - Stash your changes and reset source to vanilla wine
+c - Stash your changes and reset WORKDIR to vanilla wine
 -------------------------------------------------------
 This will reset the workdir source back to the current vanilla version